The Good Shepherd and St. Pio – Building a Kingdom of Love with Msgr. John Esseff – Discerning Hearts Podcast

 Excerpt from THE JERUSALEM BIBLE, copyright (c) 1966 by Darton, Longman & Todd, Ltd. and Doubleday, a division of Penguin Random House, Inc. Reprinted by Permission.

-Introduction – A Sister of St. Thérèse: Servant of God, Léonie Martin – Bearer of Hope with Fr.
-Timothy Gallagher
+Fr.
+Timothy Gallagher OMVA Sister of St. Thérèse: Servant of God, Léonie Martin – Bearer of Hope with Fr.
+Timothy Gallagher – Episode 7

 As a child, Léonie suffered from severe illnesses and physical maladies that would plague her entire life.
-She also struggled with understanding social clues and interactions, and with behaving appropriately.
-Conventional educational models of the day failed to meet her particular needs, and she was labeled “developmentally delayed”.
+She also struggled with understanding social clues and interactions and behaving appropriately.
+Conventional educational models of the day failed to meet her particular needs, and she was labeled “developmentally delayed.”
 Yet those who knew her well described her as having a “heart of gold”.

 Who was Léonie and what were her struggles?
 Why has her cause of canonization begun?
 Father Gallagher, along with Kris McGregor, answers these questions and explains why Léonie is “a bearer of hope” in this landmark series.